paymenetwork/ICO/README.md

 # PNET Token Smart contracts

-This contains PNET Coin smart contract codes to power the Initial coin offering and the PayMe platforms ecosystem.
+This contains PNET Token's smart contract codes to power the Initial coin offering and the PayMe platforms ecosystem.

 Try running some of the following tasks: